-We would also like to recognize the teams who have provided pictures of their robot(s) for this guide.
+We would also like to recognize the teams who have provided pictures, videos, and CAD models of their robot(s) for this guide.
 We hope you find the pictures to be informative as real examples of what teams have achieved in the past seasons.